 The Licensed Vocational Nurse program at The College of Health Care Professions gives you a chance to start working in a rewarding field sooner than you would with other nursing programs.
 What is a licensed vocational nurse, though, and how can you become one?

-A Licensed Vocational Nurse is a health care professional who provides basic nursing care.
-Licensed Vocational Nurses frequently operate under the supervision of other medical professionals such as Registered Nurses.
+LVN is a licensed vocational nurse—a health care professional that provides nursing care.
+They frequently operate under the supervision of other medical professionals, such as a registered nurse (RN).

 Licensed vocational nurses and licensed practical nurses (LPN) are used interchangeably to define the same general nursing position.
 Both tend to focus on basic care and providing medication to patients in hospitals, nursing, or rehabilitation facilities.
 They can offer in-home care, as well.

 The difference between these three nursing professionals is education level.
 A vocational or licensed practical nurse attends school for one to two years.
 Once they graduate and become certified, they are able to provide basic nursing care in a variety of medical environments.

 A registered nurse has a two or four-year degree in nursing science.
 RNs, like LVNs, work in a variety of medical programs and provide basic care.
 They also coordinate patient care, sometimes supervising LVNs and nursing assistants.
 RNs are often responsible for patient education, frequently working in public health.

 A nurse practitioner (NP) has an advanced nursing degree.
 They must attend an accredited four-year college and then go to graduate school.
 An NP does patient assessments, orders diagnostic testing, and formulate treatment plans.
 They also are able to provide prescription medication to patients.